 Gilani Engineering is also able to approve alterations and modifications to motor vehicles according to NSW Road Traffic Authority guidelines introduced by State Government.
 These approvals range from the simple such as the fitting of aftermarket seats through to body, chassis, suspension and engine/transmission modifications.

-We are able to do in-house testing and reports on vehicles and components for compliance with both State and Federal legislation.
+We are able to do in-house testing and reports on vehicles and components for compliance with both State legislation.
 Typical tests conducted include Beaming and Torsional Testing of vehicle chassis for wheelbase and/or body changes, Brake System Testing, Noise Testing, Side Intrusion Bar Testing, Seat and Seat Anchorage Strength Testing, Seat Belt Anchorage and Child Restraint Anchorage Strength Testing.

 "There is always a better solution!
 Improve simply by asking the right questions and add a pinch of "outside the box" thinking"